jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 Thankfully, we can take inspiration from `git` to figure out how to do this more efficiently.
 Kleppmann, again, mentions this approach in *Making CRDTs Byzantine Fault Tolerant*.

 > Using cryptographic hashes of updates has several appealing properties.
-One is that if two nodes p and q exchange the hashes of their current heads, and find them to be identical, then they can be sure that the set of updates they have observed is also identical, because the hashes of the heads indirectly cover all updates.
-If the heads of p and q are mismatched, the nodes can run a graph traversal algorithm to determine which parts of the graph they have in common, and send each other those parts of the graph that the other node is lacking.
+One is that if two nodes $p$ and $q$ exchange the hashes of their current heads, and find them to be identical, then they can be sure that the set of updates they have observed is also identical, because the hashes of the heads indirectly cover all updates.
+If the heads of $p$ and $q$ are mismatched, the nodes can run a graph traversal algorithm to determine which parts of the graph they have in common, and send each other those parts of the graph that the other node is lacking.

 This project does not include this more advanced hash graph reconciliation but it is a direction for future work.